Welcome to the Swan at Westgate

 The Swan in Sea Road in Westgate near West Bay offers something to suit everyone; from super food, a great range of drinks and a friendly and relaxed atmosphere.

 The main bar stocks a selection of real ales, premium lagers, quality wines, malt whiskies and special brandies.
-The sports bar with plasma screen shows Sky Sports and ESPN; there’s also a darts room, pool lounge and traditional pub games.
+The sports bar with plasma screen shows Sky Sports and BT Sports; there’s also a pool room, lounge and traditional pub games.

 Diners have a great selection of quality wines to choose from and there is the option of a daily set menu at very reasonable prices.

 Friday night is steak night at The Swan, with an impressive selection all served with mushrooms, onion rings, grilled tomatoes and homemade chips.
 You can also try a paella for a minimum of two people, but this must be booked in advance.

 The Swan carvery is second to none, and is available from noon until 4pm every Sunday, and again, booking is advisable because it is very popular.
 A varied selection of roasts with fresh vegetables plus vegetarian options are among the tasty treats for diners.

 For outside dining and drinking try our beer garden.
 Our landscaped surroundings with potted plants and flowers are a splendid alfresco setting.

 The Swan is popular for functions, which is hardly surprising, with its fully air conditioned ground floor ballroom and bar; catering for a range of events including wedding receptions, wakes, anniversaries, birthdays and business seminars.